The-iyed/mangomatch/README.md

 ## 🧪 Testing

+MangoMatch is thoroughly tested with over 150 test cases covering all operators and edge cases to ensure reliability and correctness.

+Our test suite includes:
+- Unit tests for all operators and features
+- Comprehensive tests with 120 different query patterns
+- Edge case tests for nested documents and array fields
+- Complex query tests combining multiple operators

 Run all tests using the provided test script:

 ```bash
 ./test.sh
 ```

-This will execute both unit tests and comprehensive test cases, providing a summary of the results.
+This will execute the full test suite and provide a summary of the results.

 ## 💡 Use Cases